My Quiet Kitchen

 In fact, this is pizza is SO good, my husband and I ate it twice last weekend and both decided it's quite possibly our new favorite!

-close up of vegan pizza with fennel, onion, sausage, and homemade dairy-free cheese.
+close up of vegan pizza with fennel, onion, sausage, and homemade non-dairy cheese.

 I hope you enjoy this vegan pizza with ricotta and fennal!
 If you try the recipe I would love to hear from you.
 Comment below and tag me in a photo on facebook or instagram with @myquietkitchen!